GoogleCloudPlatform/python-docs-samples/dataproc/README.md

     gcloud compute instances create --scopes="https://www.googleapis.com/auth/cloud-platform,https://www.googleapis.com/auth/compute,https://www.googleapis.com/auth/compute.readonly" test-instance

-If you did not create the instance with the right scopes, you can still upload a JSON service account and set GOOGLE_APPLICATION_CREDENTIALS as described below.
+If you did not create the instance with the right scopes, you can still upload a JSON service account and set `GOOGLE_APPLICATION_CREDENTIALS`.
+See [Google Application Default Credentials](https://developers.google.com/identity/protocols/application-default-credentials) for more details.